protesilaos/notmuch-indicator/README.md

 cosmetic, though it helps characterise the resulting counter.

 The value of `notmuch-indicator-args` is a list of plists (property lists).
-Each plist consists of two properties, both of which accept a string value:
+Each plist consists of one mandarory property and two optional
+ones:

-1. The `:terms` holds the command-line arguments passed to `notmuch-count(1)` (read the Notmuch documentation for the technicalities).
+1. The `:terms`, which is required, is a string that holds the command-line arguments passed to `notmuch-count(1)` (read the Notmuch documentation for the technicalities).

-2. The `:label` is an arbitrary string that is prepended to the return value of the above.
+2. The `:label`, which is optional, is an arbitrary string that is prepended to the return value of the above.
+If nil or omitted, no label is displayed.

+3. The `face`, which is optional, is the symbol of a face that is applied to the `:label`.
+It should not be quoted, so like `:face bold`.
+Good candidates are `bold`, `italic`, `success`, `warning`, `error`, though anything will do.
+If nil or omitted, no face is used.

-Multiple plists represent separate `notmuch-count(1)` queries.
+Multiple plist lists represent separate `notmuch-count(1)` queries.
 These are run sequentially.
 Their return values are joined into a single string.

 For instance, a value like the following defines three searches: